stanford-rc/www.sherlock.stanford.edu/src/docs/orders.md

 !!! warning "Compute nodes are purchased for a duration of 4 years"

-    Compute nodes are purchased and maintained based on a 4-year lifecycle, which is the duration of the equipment warranty and vendor support.
+    Compute nodes are purchased and maintained based on a 4-year life cycle, which is the duration of the equipment warranty and vendor support.

 Owners will be notified during the 4th year that their nodes' lifetime is about